Ever wondered, how many conscious decisions do we make every day?

 A decision tree helps you to understand the rewards and risks of every possible decision you might make.
 The tree-like model has three nodes each representing the courses of action.

 - Following the first node, there are branches (arrow lines) that represent the multiple paths.
-They lay options that you’re likely to choose from.
+They lay out options that you’re likely to choose from.

 - Furthermore, they extend to the leaf nodes that represent several possible outcomes for each choice.